-In his investigation, he discovers that Fielding has more money than his job would provide, thus placing him under suspicion.
+In his investigation, Thorn discovers that Fielding has more money than his job would provide, thus placing him under suspicion.
 Thorn is then called off the investigation and put on riot control duty, where an attempt is made on his life.
 He manages to get the assassin crushed under a people-scooping bulldozer.

 Roth, having uncovered a terrible secret in the oceanographic survey, has lost the will to live and decides to take government-sponsored euthanasia.
 Thorn finds him at the suicide clinic, just in time for Sol to tell him the secret with his dying words.
-He follows Roth's corpse along to a factory that processes the dead into soylent green biscuits.
+He follows Sol's corpse along to a factory that processes the dead into soylent green biscuits.
 He makes a call to his chief, Hatcher (Brock Peters), and is unsuccessfully ambushed by Fielding who dies in the struggle.
 Severely wounded, he urges Hatcher to tell people the truth about Soylent Green, thus providing the famous quote.

 SOYLENT GREEN IS TROPES!!

 - Adaptation Name Change: Thorn was known as "Andy Rusch" in Harrison's novel.

 - Adaptation Title Change: The movie was based on Harry Harrison's Make Room!
 Make Room!.

 - Alter Kocker: Sol Roth, a grumpy but charming N.Y.C.
 Jew who's seen better days.

 - Antagonistic Governor: Governor Santini is revealed to be in cahoots with the murder victim of the story, as they were once law partners.
 Santini orders the investigation closed, since further study would reveal the secret of Soylent Green.